UCB-Econ-148/sp23/calendar.md

 ## Office Hours Calendar

-In-person office hours are in <span style="color:blue">**blue**</span>, while virtual office hours are in <span style="color:brown">**brown**</span>.
-Click on each event to see which GSI and/or TA is running each office hour time.
-You should come to these with questions about anything – labs, projects, discussions, concepts, etc.

-**Note: If you are attending online office hour, note that there is limited staff online and the wait time is usually much longer than in-person options.**

-To access in-person office hours, go to the room in the location of the office hour slot you're planning on attending.
+To access office hours, go to the room in the location of the office hour slot you're planning on attending.
+For some individual office hours, you will need to sign up for a 15-min time slots before attending them.
+For other group office hours, you can just drop in at the location during the time of the office hours.

-Instructor office hours with Professor Eric Van Dusen appear in <span style="color:red">**red**</span>.
-You should come to these with questions about concepts.
+We will make announcements on Ed if there're any changes to office hours.
+Some of the changes may not be reflected in the calendar below.

 **Google Calendar To Be Updated**

+<iframe src="https://calendar.google.com/calendar/embed?src=c_9b09870cab8b2b70fd7c42e6467eee8a5d1a02f803e395bd8946f414be08c102%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>